t-mon/swipeout/README.md

 * Different color schemes
 * Sound and haptic feedback

-You can find more information in the [uApp Explorer](https://uappexplorer.com/app/swipeout.t-mon).
+You can find more information in the [OpenStore](https://open-store.io/app/swipeout.t-mon).

 *Architectures:* i386, amd64, armhf

 *Support:* Works on Ubuntu phone, tablet and desktop environments.

+## Building
+Install [clickable](https://github.com/bhdouglass/clickable), which is used to build the app.
+Simply run `clickable` from the app directory.
+See [clickable documentation](http://clickable.bhdouglass.com/) for details.

 ## Donate
 --------------------------------------------